 Original articles should be no longer than 1,500 words.
 The editor reserves the right to edit submissions for length.

-Many of the topics addressed in The Toolbox lend themselves to a similar approach.
-The outline below offers guidance on how to structure an article.
+Many topics addressed in The Toolbox lend themselves to a similar approach.
+Below are some suggested elements

 Sample Issue and NRC Writing Style Guide

 Please visit Issuu to view a sample issue.
 Click here to view the NRC style guide.

 Articles shall not have been registered for copyright or published elsewhere prior to publication in The Toolbox.
 Images are welcome and must be accompanied by a written release from the photographer or copyright owner, giving the National Resource Center permission to publish the images.